 But it's not just a restaurant I've seen this blow up in.
 Office environments can be just as bad.

-I've been working with my wife making knives for almost a year now, and we've never had a fight about work.
+I've been working with my wife making knives for over a year now, and we've never had a fight about work.
 We work all day together, walk back to the house, and spend the rest of the day together.
 We're pretty much around each other 24/7.
 And I couldn't be happier.

 So what's the secret?